chung-leong/react-seq/examples/ink-cli/README.md

 ## Working with JSX

-Since Node.js can't run code containing JSX, this example comes with a [script](./transpile.mjs) that transpiles all .jsx files in the working folder to .mjs.
+Since Node.js cannot run code containing JSX, this example comes with a [script](./transpile.mjs) that transpiles all .jsx files in the working folder to .mjs.
 It was written in anticipation of being reused.
 It is capable of handling dynamic import (with non-static path as well), something not done in this example.
 Feel free to make use of it in your own project.